heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 #### Create a new issue

 Create a new issue in the <https://github.com/heig-vd-dai-course/.github>
-describing what you want to do in the repository:
+repository describing what you want to do:

 - **Title**: Add myself (@GITHUB_USERNAME) to the list of students
 - **Description**: I would like to add myself to the list of students in the